rhomobile/rhomobile-docs/docs/en/edge/guide/debugging_js.md

 ## Requirements

-We recommend installing the [RhoMobile Suite](rhomobile-install) for Mac OS X or Windows development hosts, which includes and is fully integrated with RhoSimulator.
-While RhoSimulator also can be invoked from the command line or integrated with an IDE that you're already using, this documentation relates to its use through the RhoStudio IDE.
+This guide relates to the use of RhoSimulator through RhoStudio, an Eclipse-based IDE for Mac OS X and Windows.
+We recommend installing the [RhoMobile Suite](rhomobile-install) on your development machine, which includes RhoStudio and RhoSimulator and is fully integrated with its use.
+RhoSimulator also can be invoked from the command line or integrated with an IDE that you're already using.

 ## 1- Launch Your App in RhoSimulator

 ### Using RhoSimulator from RhoStudio

-After you've created at least one project in RhoMobile, open RhoStudio and the project you'd like to debug.
+After you've created at least one RhoMobile project, open RhoStudio and the project you'd like to debug.
 Then:

 * From the **Run Menu**, select **>> Run Configurations**
 * In the **left pane** of the **Run Configurations window** you'll see **RhoMobile Application**: